Egyptian transport start-up Swvl targets expansion in Africa, Asia

 “We were a company worth about $2 million two years ago and our paid-up capital is now $80 million,” he said.

 Kandil said he hoped Swvl would eventually go public, but did not say on which stock exchange.
-He said he would in the longer term also consider a buyout offer from the likes of ride-hailing giant Uber.
+He said he would in the longer term also consider a buyout offer from the likes of ride-hailing giant Uber (UBER.N).

 Kandil, 25, said the company has been losing money, but expects to turn a profit in two to three years.